All Products

 Synchronous timer

-Specifies values for Timeout and Number of Simulated Users.
-The performance test is triggered after the specified number of users is reached within the timeout period.
+Waits until Number of Simulated Users is reached within the Timeout period before triggering the test.
 If the specified number of users is not reached within the timeout, the test is triggered without further waiting.

 Unified random timer

-Specifies a random pause duration.
+Adds a random pause duration.
 Configure Constant Delay Offset and Random Delay.
-The total pause duration equals the fixed pause time (Constant Delay Offset) plus a random value within the range specified by Random Delay.
+The total pause duration equals Constant Delay Offset plus a random value within the range specified by Random Delay.
 Each random value has equal probability of occurrence.

 Gaussian timer